See the link below access software:

 They run on AAA batteries which we supply you with (battery life is around 70 hours).
 We can supply you with additional memory, but most people find the built in memory is fine – allowing between 131 and 823 hours depending on the quality setting.
 We can provide you with a USB cable that you can use to download your recordings to your computer, or Joe the psychology technician can put your recordings onto a USB stick if you’d prefer.

 If you would like to book one please speak to Joe the psychology technician, who will also make sure you are comfortable using it before booking it out to you.

-Just to stress – if you are struggling with research methods or SPSS it is so much better to get help early on rather than waiting till exam/data analysis time, letting all the questions mount up, getting more and more confused – and finally realising you’ve got a mountain to climb and no more time.
-No question is too silly for the drop-ins!
-Often the questions you think are the silliest are the most useful ones to get clear in your head early on.
+If you are struggling with research methods or SPSS it is much better to get help early on rather than waiting until exam or data analysis time, letting all the questions mount up, getting more and more confused – and finally realising you’ve got a mountain to climb and no more time.
+No question is too silly – often the questions you think are the silliest are the most useful ones to get clear in your head early on.

 The Transforming Sexuality and Gender Research cluster brings together a cross-college group of researchers who are conducting research related to LGBTQ lives; sex, sexuality and health; gender and sexuality in childhood; promoting transformative research the use of participatory and creative methods.